 Daniel was born in Madrid, Spain.
 Since he was a kid he knew that stage arts were his passion.
-As a little boy he developed interest for theatre at school and with his friends which whom he used to write and performed their own plays during the early summers.

 It was in 1999 when Daniel’s career took a leap forward when he was awarded with one of the bursaries of the European Broadcasting Union to develop his first professional script entitled Nacional IV (Highway IV).